-Binational natural area designation would send a message to the people of both countries and the world that the entire region is an important conservation area worthy of care and support from citizens of both countries.
+An international designation would send a message to the people of both countries and the world that the entire region is an important conservation area worthy of care and support from citizens of both countries.
 If the federal governments of both countries would come together and recognize the value of declaring the entire region an international park, it would not only help not only help conserve the area, but also help boost the economy on both sides of the border through ecotourism.
 Promoting the economy would have the added benefit of helping with the socio-economic needs of many impoverished people living in and near the area.

-How would binational natural area be managed?
+How would internationally protected area be managed?

 Park managers work jointly on many issues, such as search and rescue, publications, ranger-led activities, exotic weed management, wildlife issues, research projects and native plant restoration.